 If you’re feeling fearful about a trip to the dentist, perhaps you’re going to the wrong professional.
 There’s no doubt that some dentists are more sensitive to dental phobia than others.
 It is perfectly fine to ask your dentists for special considerations to help minimize your anxiety.

 If your fear centers on the needles used to administer anesthetic, ask your dentist to keep it out of eyesight as much as possible.
 You may also wish to ask for a warning before he or she administers an injection.
 In most cases, people tend to feel more comfortable when they take a deep breath during the injection.

 Practice good dental hygiene.

-If embarrassment is a major source of your dental anxiety, focus on practicing good hygiene at home.
+If you haven’t been to the dentist in a while, and embarrassment is a major source of your dental anxiety, focus on practicing good hygiene at home.
 By brushing twice a day and flossing at least once, you can avoid bleeding gums and heavy plaque buildup, which might make you feel self-conscious during your exam.

 How to Calm Nerves before a Dentist Appointment